bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

    - *Max heap*: every parent node is greater than of equal to its children, or:
    - *Min heap*: every parent node is less than or equal to its children.

+- Heaps are usually adopted when you need a data structure that always remove the max or min value from it.
 - Children are added at each level from left to right;
 - Heaps are usually implemented as arrays;
 - The maximum or minimum value will always be at the root of the tree, which is the advantage of